- Is it too late for me to consider adoption for my baby?

 No. Services are provided at no cost to the birthparents.
 The expenses are generally paid through adoptive parent fees.

 Financial assistance can be available for necessary living expenses or expenses related to the pregnancy, birth and placement of the child for adoption.
-Your counselor will review financial needs with you and set up a plan for assistance.
+The adoption agency will review financial needs with you and set up a plan for assistance.

 The agency can hire a lawyer at no cost to you for the adoption process.
 Your lawyer fully explains your rights, answers your questions and provides you with all of the necessary legal paperwork for the adoption.
 Adoption laws and regulations differ from state to state.
 The process will be a little different if you live in Kentucky than it will if you live in Indiana.